 Osteoporosis is typically thought of as a woman’s illness, but the numbers prove otherwise.

-“About 1.5 million men over age 65 years in the United States have osteoporosis and another 3.5 million men are at risk,” says Dr. Aluoch.
+According to statistics, about 1.5 million men over the age of 65 years in the United States have osteoporosis, and another 3.5 million men are at risk.

 The following lifestyle factors can increase the risk of osteoporosis in men:

-The National Osteoporosis Foundation recommends a bone mineral density test for men over 70 years old, men aged 50 to 69 who have risk factors, or men who are over 50 and have fractures or bone loss.
+The National Osteoporosis Foundation recommends a bone mineral density test for men over 70, men aged 50 to 69 who have risk factors, or men over 50 who have fractures or bone loss.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.